ascv/HyperLogLog/README.md

 billion bits or approximately 12 GB.
 This space requirement is still prohibitive for many applications.

-HLL relies on making observations in the underlying bit-patterns of the elements in the dataset whose cardinality we wish to estimate.
-As an explanatory example, we will consider an 8-bit case.
+HLL relies on making observations in the underlying bit-patterns of the hashed elements As an explanatory example, we will consider an 8-bit case.
 Suppose h(x) is a hash function that randomly distributes the bits of x with equal probability.
 Then a hashed element might have the following distribution of bits:

 |  0  | 0  | 0  | 0  | 1  | 1  | 0  | 1  |
 | --- |:--:|:--:|:--:|:--:|:--:|:--:| --:|